YoheiKoga/pullreq/README.md

-# pullreq
-My Pull Request (pullreq) training repository
+# Hi! this is my pull request training